gapdays/gap-sage-days2016/index.md

 exact location and information about hotels can be found on [the location page]({{ site.baseurl }}/location).

-The registration for the workshop will be opened shortly.

 ## <a name="contact"></a> Contact

 If you have questions or suggestions, please contact the organizers: